 For sunbathing – Most of Wexford’s beaches are plumb with soft sand, and because there’s such a wide choice, within a short drive, they don’t tend to find themselves over crowded.
 You can’t go past Curracloe Beach, a 13km oasis of golden sand that’s nicely sheltered from the wind or Morriscastle Beach which is sheltered by sand dunes.
 Duncannon Beach also has a designated ‘mile’ of golden sand for sun bathing.
 Take your pick!

 For activity – Rosslare Strand is a hub of activity for the sporting enthusiast, where you can enjoy kayaking, sailing, or windsurfing amongst other water sports.
 Ballinesker Beach, where ‘Saving Private Ryan’ was filmed, is suited to bird-watching and collecting sea-shells, whilst Carnivan Beach is enclosed either side by cliffs, making it an ideal spot for body boarding and other water pursuits.

 For fishing – Kilmore Quay is steeped in a maritime history and is a hub of activity for fishing.
 Look out for playful seals in the harbour!
 Alternatively, the lesser known Dollar Bay and Booley Bay on Hook Peninsula are great fishing options as large quantities of flatfish, dog fish and bass group here.

-For surfing – The Surf Shack, a tiny little shack on Curracloe beach is the gateway to Wexford’s surfing scene and offers lessons and rental of boards and suits.
+For surfing – The Surf Shack, a shack on Curracloe Beach, is the gateway to Wexford’s surfing scene and offers lessons and rental of boards and suits.
 Alternatively the onshore breezes make Ballyhealy Beach is a good spot to catch a break too.